Aged Care Transition to Practice Program

 Course overview

 The ACTTP aims to develop the fundamental knowledge, skills, and attitudes essential to provide holistic and evidence-based care to older people.
-The program also aims to encourage the legal and ethical understanding of the relevant clinical practice and support nurse graduates in developing their role as autonomous members of the multidisciplinary team and professional leaders within aged care homes.
+The program also aims to encourage the legal and ethical understanding of the relevant clinical practice and support nurse graduates and experienced RNs new to aged care in developing their role as autonomous members of the multidisciplinary team and professional leaders within aged care homes.
 The program is designed to support recommendations from the Royal Commission into Aged Care Quality and Safety and is flexible to adapt to emerging evidence-based practice.

 • Access to skilled aged-care nurse educator who possess a wide variety of specialised skills and expertise.

-• Access to an online course and discussion forums 24/7.
+• Access to an online course and discussion forums 24/7 to promote professional communication, collaboration, and peer networking, which are essential for all aged-care environments.

-• Access to 9 self-paced CPD modules exclusively designed for aged care.
+• Access to 38 hours of aged-care-specific online modules and activities exclusively designed for aged care.

 • Real-life case scenarios to analyse, discuss and examine the current practice.